Hypercubed/frontman/README.md

     `frontman {filename} -t {template} -j`

-4. *Convert and existing file.*  This is useful for converting a file to a front-matter file (or json, cson, or yaml file) or creating a new file based on a template.
+4. *Convert an existing file or creating a new file based on a template.*  This is useful for converting a file to a front-matter file (or json, cson, or yaml file) or creating a new file based on a template.
 If the source is a cson file the code is processed.
 Other file types are simply converted to a file containing a front-matter block.

     `frontman {filename}`

-5. Remove front matter.
-Since no template file is supplied and the replace flag is set the resulting output will be the content from the source file without front matter.
+5. *Remove front matter.*  Since no template file is supplied and the replace flag is set the resulting output will be the content from the source file without front matter.

     `frontman {filename} -r`